joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 [`trash` tool for OS X](http://hasseg.org/trash/) or [`trash-cli` for some Linux systems](https://github.com/andreafrancia/trash-cli).

-`rm` will also delete entire directories if you need it to.
+`rm` will also delete entire directories if you need it to (even if there are files inside).
 First, make a folder with some files in it:

     mkdir Library/
     cp 'Origin of Species.txt' Library/darwin.txt